European Cup and UEFA Champions League records and statistics

-This page details statistics of the European Cup and Champions League.
-Unless notified these statistics concern all seasons since inception of the European Cup in the 1955–56 season, and renamed since 1992 as the UEFA Champions League.
-Does not include the qualifying rounds of the UEFA Champions League, unless otherwise noted.
+This page details statistics of all seasons of the European Cup and Champions League.
+These statistics do not include the qualifying rounds of the UEFA Champions League, unless otherwise noted.

 General performances

 By club

-A total of 22 clubs have won the tournament since its 1955 inception, with Real Madrid being the only team to win it fourteen times, including the first five.
-Only three other clubs have reached ten or more finals: Milan, Bayern Munich and Liverpool.
-A total of thirteen clubs have won the tournament multiple times: the four forementioned clubs, along with Ajax, Barcelona, Inter Milan, Manchester United, Benfica, Nottingham Forest, Juventus, Porto and Chelsea.
-A total of twenty clubs have reached the final without ever managing to win the tournament.
+Twenty-four clubs have won the tournament since its 1955 inception.
+Real Madrid is the most successful club in the tournament, winning it fifteen times.
+A total of thirteen clubs have won the tournament multiple times: Real Madrid, Milan, Bayern Munich, Liverpool, Benfica, Inter Milan, Ajax, Nottingham Forest, Juventus, Manchester United, Porto, Barcelona and Chelsea.
+Eighteen clubs have reached the final but never won the tournament.

-Clubs from ten countries have provided tournament winners.
-Spanish clubs have been the most successful, winning nineteen titles.
-England is second with fourteen and Italy is third with twelve, while the other multiple-time winners are Germany with eight, the Netherlands with six, and Portugal with four.
-The only other countries to provide a tournament winner are Scotland, Romania, Yugoslavia, and France.
-Greece, Belgium and Sweden have all provided losing finalists.
+Spanish clubs are the most successful, winning twenty titles.
+England is second with fifteen and Italy is third with twelve.
+Germany has eight titles, Netherlands has six, Portugal has four, France has two and Scotland, Romania and Yugoslavia each have one.
+Clubs from Greece, Belgium and Sweden have reached the final but never won.

 By nation

-Overall team records
+All-time points table

-In this ranking two points are awarded for a win, 1 for a draw and 0 for a loss.
-As per statistical convention in football, matches decided in extra time are counted as wins and losses, while matches decided by penalty shoot-outs are counted as draws.
+In this ranking, two points are awarded for a win, one for a draw, and zero for a loss.
+Following statistical convention in football, matches decided in extra time are counted as wins and losses, while matches decided by penalty shoot-outs are counted as draws.
 Teams are ranked by total points, then by goal difference, then by goals scored.
-Only the top 25 are listed.
+Only the top twenty-five are listed (includes qualifying rounds).

 Number of participating clubs of the Champions League era (from 1992–present)

-A total of 147 clubs from 34 national associations have played in or qualified for the Champions League group stage.
+A total of 158 clubs from 34 national associations have played in or qualified for the Champions League group stage.
 Season in bold represents teams qualified for the knockout phase that season.
 Between 1999–2000 and 2002–03, qualification is considered from the second group stage.
+Starting from the 2024–25 season with the introduction of a league phase, the top eight are considered to be qualified as well as the eight play-off winners.